Ricardo-Osorio/epicgames-weekly-freegames/README.md

 - `SLEEPTIME` can be used to set the number of seconds to wait between looping through the procedure again.
 Defaults to `-1`, which will stop execution after a single iteration.

+- `TOTP` is used to log in to an account protected with 2FA.
+If you have 2FA enabled already, you may have to redo it in order for to obtain your TOTP token.
+Go [here](https://www.epicgames.com/account/password) to enable 2FA.
+Click "enable authenticator app."
+In the section labeled "manual entry key," copy the key.
+Then use your authenticator app to add scan the QR code.
+Activate 2FA by completing the form and clicking activate.
+Once 2FA is enabled, use the key you copied as the value for the `TOTP` parameter.

 Running a docker container with these:
 ```
 docker run -e TIMEOUT=15 -e LOGIN_TIMEOUT=20 -e LOGLEVEL=DEBUG -e SLEEPTIME=43200 -e EMAIL=<EMAIL> -e PASSWORD=<PASSWORD> epicgames